LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/conversationalAI/new-conversational-experience.md

 * **Conversation Orchestrator** - configure Conversation Orchestrator's AI engine to orchestrate all conversations and automations.

-* **Third-Party Bots** - Integrate bots created on a platform other than the Conversation Builder with LiveEngage.
+* **Third-Party Bots** - Integrate bots created on a platform other than the Conversation Builder with the Conversational Cloud.

 ## Updated UI inside of apps